How can Functional Testing ensure Software Quality?

 There are many different kinds of software testing, but functional testing is probably the most important.
 Functional testing answers the all-important question and details of “what does it do?”
 Sound complicated?
-You bet it is, but there are categories inside that broken down into easier to understand pieces.
+You bet it is, but there are categories inside that are broken down into easier-to-understand pieces.

 Whether you have a tiny web service, an application, a website, a smart device, or a whole computer system, a big part of it is entering information and seeing what happens.
 Maybe you get information back, you are propelled deeper into a user session, or you log out.